Idaho Court Records

 How to Access Electronic Court Records in Idaho

 Criminal records can be found online via the iCourt Portal web page provided by the State of Idaho Judicial Branch.
-The statewide repository is accessible provided the requester knows the correct name of the record holder.
-Sometimes it is best also to know the birthdate of the record holder to narrow the search results.
+The statewide repository may be searched using the record holder's correct name.
+Additionally, the record holder's birthdate may also help to narrow the search results.

 How Do I Remove Public Court Records in Idaho?